paradell/cv/README.md

 November the 15th, 1984

 Use git to contact me.
-Open a PR an it will wing a bell !
+Open a PR and it will ring a bell !

 `~Your tests finding no bugs means that you are not digging deep enough.~`